Nonwoven fabric: Applications

-Nonwoven fabrics are engineered fabrics that may be single-use, have a limited life, or be very durable.
-Nonwoven fabrics provide specific functions such as absorbency, liquid repellence, resilience, stretch, softness, strength, flame retardancy, washability, cushioning, thermal insulation, acoustic insulation, filtration, use as a bacterial barrier and sterility.
-These properties are often combined to create fabrics suited for specific jobs, while achieving a good balance between product use-life and cost.
-They can mimic the appearance, texture and strength of a woven fabric and can be as bulky as the thickest paddings.
-In combination with other materials they provide a spectrum of products with diverse properties, and are used alone or as components of apparel, home furnishings, health care, engineering, industrial and consumer goods.
+Because nonwoven fabrics do not require the intermediate step of converting fibres to yarn, they have more flexibility in materials usage.
+Nonwoven fabrics may be single-use, have a limited life, or be very durable.
+Nonwoven fabrics are sometimes designed to provide specific functions such as absorbency, liquid repellence, resilience, stretch, softness, strength, flame retardancy, washability, cushioning, thermal insulation, acoustic insulation, filtration, use as a bacterial barrier and sterility.
+These properties are often combined to create fabrics suited for specific jobs and can mimic the appearance, texture and strength of a woven fabric.

 Non-woven materials are used in numerous applications, including: